carshair/hiring-backend-assessment/README.md

 - Send us a link to your submission inside a git repository
   - Show us you are comfortable working with git by keeping a detailed git history

+- If forking this repository, delete this README and replace with your own

 - Provide a README with your submission summarizing:
   - Assumptions made
   - Step by step details on how to bring up the server